 RD 703 Research for Leadership and Management (3)

 Students will gain an in-depth understanding of the emerging science of scholarly research in the field of leadership and management and will learn the skills necessary for doing reflective research as a leader.
 This course will provide excellent preparation for students to write their research project and for a lifetime of using research to improve institutional function.

 MDiv students are required to complete four months of full-time mentored Experiential Integration (EI).
 Students should carefully plan for their Experiential Integration requirements with the faculty supervisor.
-EI is generally four to twelve months in duration, depending upon the number of hours per week students are able to devote to the ministry.
-The minimum requirement is four months (17 weeks) full-time and a minimum of 680 hours.
+EI is generally three to twelve months in duration, depending upon the number of hours per week students are able to devote to the ministry.
+The minimum requirement is 3 months (13 weeks or 500 hours).
 Some students choose to complete EI over a longer period while working or studying part-time.
 Though EI is non-credit, there is a one-time fee of $150 for processing, registration, and supervision.